koichi-murakami/g4python/README.md

 * test for reading GDML file as geometry

 ### Examples
-On the other hand, we provide examples that demonstrate how to create users' modules and run GeantPy in the Jupyter environment.
+On the other hand, we provide examples demonstrating how to create users' modules and run GeantPy in the Jupyter environment.
 There are complete examples that are self-documented and run in Jupyter notebooks.